kalisio/kano/docs/guides/customizing-kano.md

 One of the best feature of Kano is interactive visualisation, meaning that data can be updated in real-time according to user actions or data updates.
 A typical use case is the visualisation of time-varying spatial datasets.
 In this section we will use some data providing the number of hospitalizations by department in France during the COVID-19 (from 20-03-2020 to 20-04-2020) to perform such a visualisation.

-First copy the new layers file in the `kano/api/config/layers` directory.
-Then, add `"COVID_19"` to your `LAYERS_FILTER` environment variable and launch Kano again to make the new layers appear in your custom catalog.
+In this example there is one GeoJson file per day.
+First extract the [data files](/covid-19.tar.gz) to the `public` folder exposed by Kano.
+Then copy the new layers file in the `kano/api/config/layers` directory.
+Last, add `"COVID_19"` to your `LAYERS_FILTER` environment variable and launch Kano again to make the new layers appear in your custom catalog.

 ::: details covid-19-layers.cjs - Used to define additional time-varying layers based on file data.